 Partial Solar Eclipses

 This type of eclipse is witnessed during the build up to a total solar eclipse, annular solar eclipse or just during an eclipse that will only ever be partial.
 Often seen from a large area of Earth, these types of solar eclipses are seen more often than any.
-IN the case of the American eclipse in 2017, the whole of North America will be able to see this stage of the eclipse.
+In the case of the American eclipse in 2017, the whole of North America will be able to see this stage of the eclipse.
 This is mainly due to the fact that the Moon’s distance from Earth is irrelevant to us on Earth during these events.
 If a partial eclipse is going to happen, a big chunk of Earth will witness it.
 Appearing to take a ‘bite’ out of the Sun, the Moon obscures the Sun’s disc.
 During sunrise or sunset, partial eclipses can be quite picturesque.

 As the illustration later below shows, a partial eclipse is observed from Earth when it is in the Moon’s outer shadow or ‘Penumbra’.
 The ever-so-slight darkening caused by the ‘Penumbral Shadow’ is hardly noticeable.
 It’s the point between full sunlight and complete shadow from the Moon.
-The sun’s light is so brilliant that even when partially obscured, it is difficult to notice a darkening in surrounding light (despite the obvious ‘bite’ of the Sun in the sky).
+The Sun’s light is so brilliant that even when partially obscured, it is difficult to notice a darkening in surrounding light (despite the obvious ‘bite’ of the Sun in the sky).
 Even when 60% obscured, things can seem normal.

 Annular Solar Eclipse

 An annular solar eclipse is much more rare than a partial solar eclipse.
 Even though a partial eclipse is seen by many during these events, the annular phase is only seen in a narrow corridor across the Earth.
 What causes the ‘ring in the sky’ is down to the elliptical orbit of the Moon.
 There are times when the new moon is located further away from Earth than at other times.
 The point at when it is furthest away is called ‘apogee’.
 If a full eclipse of the sun happens around this time, an annular solar eclipse is witnessed due to the Moon appearing slightly smaller than the Sun.
-This means that the main shadow of the Moon, the umbra, does not reach the Earth, allowing sunlight to pear around the complete circumference of the Moon.
+This means that the main shadow of the Moon, the umbra, does not reach the Earth, allowing sunlight to peer around the complete circumference of the Moon.

 During these events, a noticeable darkening of the sky can be seen but not to the dramatic extent that a total solar eclipse can.